Hello, friend! I am glad you are here.

 If you know me at all, you know I am a creative sort with a wide variety of interests.
 However, beyond all my interests and hobbies, my passion is using my gifts to help others.

-Currently I am preparing to head to Belgium to serve trafficked women there, with the dream of building relationships with them so I can help them to find the resources they need to heal, to find hope, and to gain freedom.
+Recently I relocated to Belgium to serve trafficked women here, with the dream of building relationships with them so I can help them to find the resources they need to heal, to find hope, and to gain freedom.
 And, to be most effective, I aim to nurture healthy communities that can love, care for, and support them long term.

 This blog is a place where I can share glimpses of my journey.
 Every 2-3 weeks I will give a short update.
 Sign up to my email list if you wish to follow along and also receive information I cannot always share publicly.